zettsu-t/sudokusse/sudokusse.md

 SudokuSSE with AVX uses ANDN instruction of BMI1 (Bit Manipulation Instructions), which is available on Haswell and newer microarchitecture.
-If you cannot run on such processors, set _EnableAvx_ to 0 or it occurs an invalid opcode exception.
+If you cannot run on such processors, set _EnableAvx_ to 0 or an invalid opcode exception occurs.

 ## Prepare sudoku puzzles